mattmassicotte/ConcurrencyRecipes/Recipes/Sendability.md

 ## Non-Sendable Arguments

-You need to pass some non-Sendable arguments into a function in a different isolution domain.
+You need to pass some non-Sendable arguments into a function in a different isolation domain.

 ```swift
 func myAsyncFunction(_ nonSendable: NonSendable) async {